 Verona City Walk

-A stroll through Verona’s old town is an ideal way to get over jet lag and immerse yourself in Italian culture.
-Set aside some time on your walk to stop in a café for a cappuccino and croissant to take in the city on a Saturday morning.
+A stroll through Verona’s old town is an ideal way to immerse yourself in Italian culture.
+Set aside some time on your walk to stop in a café for a cappuccino and croissant to take in the city.
 The recommended walk is around 2.5 miles and takes around an hour without stops.
 We recommend setting aside around two hours for the walk, to not feel rushed.

 The tour is also saved on Komoot – Verona City Walk.